POS Buyers Guide

 While larger retailers have had computer based POS/inventory management systems for years, many small retail stores have only recently started migrating from electronic cash registers to more modern computer-based or iPad point of sale (POS) systems.
 This Buyer’s Guide explores different POS technology and provides a roadmap for anyone contemplating acquiring POS systems for their own business.

 Who needs this Buyer’s Guide?

-If the thought has crossed your mind while waiting in the checkout line at your local chain store “Can one of those iPad POS systems help my business?”, then this guide is for you.
+If the thought has crossed your mind while waiting in the checkout line at your local chain store “Can one of those cloud or tablet POS systems help my business?”, then this guide is for you.

 What is a POS System